 Subsidence claims are typically amongst the most expensive home insurance claims.
 Problems arising from subsidence may be difficult to spot and develop only over a number of years.
 Making repairs and finding remedies are also likely to be expensive – which is why some home insurance policies may exclude clover for subsidence and why those that do usually impose at least a £1,000 - £5,000 excess on each claim.

-Yet, as we reported on the 30th of October 2018, this year has seen a notable upsurge in the number of subsidence claims.
+This year has seen a notable upsurge in the number of subsidence claims.

 Why is that – and in what areas are homes most likely to be at risk?